 Cultured pearling techniques were introduced by the Japanese soon after and quickly took off in Broome, which continues to produce the majority of the world’s finest quality cultured South Sea Pearls.

-Explore Broome’s pearling heritage on a guided tour, by following the self-guided Jetty to Jetty Walk, and visiting the Broome Historical Society Museum.
+Explore Broome’s pearling heritage on a guided tour, by following the self-guided Jetty to Jetty Walk (supported by a booklet and free app) and visiting the Broome Historical Society Museum.
 See how cultured pearls are farmed on a pearl farm tour, with departures from Broome and on the Dampier Peninsula.